Frequently asked questions for Ovulation Tests

-In many countries, your doctor will usually expect you to have been trying to get pregnant for a year if you are under 35 yrs old or for 6 months if you are 35-40 years old, before he will consider further investigation.
+In the UK, your doctor will usually expect you to have been trying to get pregnant for a year if you are under 35 yrs old or for 6 months if you are 35-40 years old, before he or she will consider further investigation.
 If you are over 40 years old then you should ask for advice immediately.

 You could take a Clearblue Pregnancy Test.
 They’re easy to use and can give you an accurate result in as little as 2 minutes.
 If your Clearblue Pregnancy Test result is ‘Pregnant’ you should see your doctor to discuss your result and the steps you should take next.
 If you’d like to know more about Clearblue Pregnancy Tests, click here.

 I've done all the tests as instructed, but I’ve not yet detected my LH surge.
 What should I do?

 The number of tests in a Clearblue Ovulation Test pack is sufficient for most women with regular cycles to detect their LH surge.
 If your cycle length varies by more than 3 days, then you may need to start a new pack and use additional test sticks to detect your LH surge.
 Some women do not ovulate each cycle and therefore will not see an LH surge in such cycles.
 If you are concerned about your results please see your doctor.

 Do I need to use all Clearblue Ovulation Tests?

 No. You can stop testing when you detect your LH surge and store the remaining tests in case you need them next cycle.